Yoast/wordpress-seo/readme.txt

 Other:

-* Load our help beacon on the workouts page.
+* Loads our help beacon on the workouts page.

 = 17.1 =
 Release Date: September 7th, 2021